 We have UIKit for presentation.

+We have PhotoKit to access the resources within the photo library.
 So usage of HEIF and HEVC through these frameworks will be transparent.

 I'm going to make a second call out to the session that we have Friday at 11:00 a.m. working with HEIF and HEVC.
 There are lots of great code examples of using HEIF and HEVC with these frameworks.
+I highly recommend it.

 OK.
 That was access.
 Let's move on to creation.